cockroachdb/docs/v21.1/movr-flask-overview.md

 1. [Develop a Global Application](movr-flask-application.html)
 1. [Deploy a Global Application](movr-flask-deployment.html)

 Throughout the tutorial, we reference the source code for an example web application for the fictional vehicle-sharing company [MovR](movr.html).
-The source code for this application is open source and available on GitHub, in the [movr-flask repo](https://github.com/cockroachlabs/movr-flask).
+The source code for this application is open source and available on GitHub, in the [`movr-flask` repository ](https://github.com/cockroachlabs/movr-flask).
 The code is well-commented, with docstrings defined at the beginning of each class and function definition.

 The repo's [README](https://github.com/cockroachlabs/movr-flask/blob/master/README.md) also includes instructions on debugging and deploying the application using Google Cloud services.
 Those instructions are reproduced in [Set Up a Virtual Environment for Developing Global Applications](movr-flask-setup.html) and [Deploy a Global Application](movr-flask-deployment.html).